pachicoma/gopick/README.md

 # gopick
-gopick is simple text filter command.
+'gopick' is simple text filter command.

-If arguments pattern matches each line of input text data, then match line text data to the stdout stream.
+If argument patterns matches each line of input text data,
+then match line text data to the stdout stream.
+You can select target range, line number of file.
+You can select input source, file or stdin stream.
 You can select mode, matched line exclude or include mode.
-You can select input source, file or stdin stream.
 You can select match pattern list srouce, file or command arguments.
+Always command output to stdout.

+# Repletion
+'gopick' is a material for my Golang practice, and my first tool.
+If you find a code that is not like Golang, please let me know!
+But, you may be aware, I cannot speak English and not read, and not write.
+I am very glad if you talk japanese.
+But, using Google Translate will do something. thanks Google.
+Let's enjoy and struggle programing!

 ## Installation